 Side Effects: Similar to the case for Estrabolan, dienolone products can be quite suppressive on testosterone so a thorough PCT is highly recommended.

-Ultradrol is by some distance the most potent prohormone ever released.
-Ultradrol is reknowned for producing massive gains in strength, muscle mass, and being an active compound does not require any enzymatic conversion.
+Ultradrol (replaced by Nanodrol) is by some distance the most potent prohormone ever released.
+Nanodrol is renowned for producing massive gains in strength, muscle mass, and being an active compound does not require any enzymatic conversion.

-Effects: Huge strength and mass gains in a short time as well as notable repartitioning benefits which means many Ultradrol users experience a considerable degree of fat loss along with their lean body mass gains.
-Resistance to metabolic breakdown further potentiates the positive effects of Ultradrol.
+Effects: Huge strength and mass gains in a short time as well as notable repartitioning benefits which means many Nanodrol users experience a considerable degree of fat loss along with their lean body mass gains.
+Resistance to metabolic breakdown further potentiates the positive effects of Nanodrol.

 Side Effects: Notably liver toxic and suppressive, Ultradrol is only for users with multiple prohormone cycles under their belt already.